bajrangCoder/acode-plugin-docs/Readme.md

 # Acode Plugin Docs

-A community-driven development guide for Acode plugins, fully updated with comprehensive documentation and examples for all the latest APIs.
+A development guide for Acode plugins, fully updated with comprehensive documentation and examples for all the latest APIs.

 ## Contribution